Popular search terms:

 If your letter includes an option to verify online using the IRS’ online Identity and Tax Return Verification Service website, this is the fastest option.
 After verifying your identity, you must also answer IRS questions about your tax return.
 If you don’t see these questions after you verify your identity, return to the website contained in the letter.

-If your letter includes an option to verify your identity and tax return by phone, contact the toll-free Identity Verification line at 800-830-5084, if you are inside the U.S. If you are outside the U.S., call the phone number for international callers listed in the Letter 5447C, which is not toll-free.
+If your letter includes an option to verify your identity and tax return by phone, contact the toll-free Identity Verification line on the letter, if you are inside the U.S. If you are outside the U.S., call the phone number for international callers listed in the Letter 5447C, which is not toll-free.

 If you can use either the online or phone option, have the following information accessible: